MarioCSilva/RI_Project/docs/structure.md

 - Store configuration metadata for the search engine:
     Once the merge has been completed, a new directory and consequently a new file is created on disk containing metadata that will be useful for the Search Engine, such as which filters were used, ranking strategy choosen and others.

+Note:

+The weights of the documents of the posting lists and the idf stored in the indexer data structure are rounded to 6 decimal cases to occupy less disk space.

 ## Class Tokenizer: